 Fees, minimum investments, etc.

-Each type of investment has its own set of fees, minimum investment requirements, and other features you’ll likely want to carefully consider before investing.
+Each type of investment has its own set of fees, minimum investment requirements, and other features that you should carefully consider before investing.
 For instance, more complex investment types managed by financial advisors on your behalf often come with higher fees than what you might see with a robo-advisor.

 In-person financial advisors often have high minimum investment requirements and annual assets under management fees of 1%.
 Robo-advisors commonly have small minimum initial investment requirements, if they have them at all.
 Their fees are generally lower, as well.